parapluu/encore/src/tests/README.md

 ## Running Selected Test Suites

-The `test` script can take a regular expression as a parameter.
-Only test suites whose relative path from this directory matches the regular expression will be run.
+The `test` script can take either the name of a test (no `.enc` extension) or a directory as a parameter.
+In the former case, it will run that test, in the latter case, it will run all tests in that directory.

 Example: